fbpx

 By modifying parameters, introducing new variables, or adjusting causal relationships within the model, organizations can simulate the ripple effects of these interventions and assess their potential outcomes before implementing them in the real world.

-As with any tool or methodology, it is important to understand both the strengths and limitations of causal loop diagram and systems thinking approaches.
+As with any tool or methodology, it is important to understand both the strengths and limitations of this approach.

 While these techniques offer numerous benefits and have proven their value in a wide range of applications, they also come with inherent limitations that must be acknowledged and addressed.